Moro Reflex In Babies: How Long It Lasts And When To Worry

 In addition to swaddling your baby to soothe them back to sleep, you could also try tucking their arms and legs back inside the covers to help them feel comfortable and relaxed.
 Also, holding them close to you may make them feel protected.

 Moro reflex in babies is present since birth.
 It peaks at around two months of age and disappears when the baby is six months old.
-Doctors check for its presence at birth and at subsequent postnatal visits to check baby’s development.
+Doctors check for its presence at birth and at subsequent postnatal visits to check the baby’s development.
 If moro reflex is absent, it may indicate an underlying problem, such as spinal cord damage.
-In case your baby has an intense moro reflex, swaddling, babywearing, and sharing room with your baby are a few effective ways to reduce it.
+In case your baby has an intense moro reflex, swaddling, babywearing, and sharing a room with your baby are a few effective ways to reduce it.
 Consult your pediatrician if moro reflex continues beyond the sixth month.

 Infographic: Moro Reflex Triggering Factors In Infants